fidelitousone/more-recipes/README.md

 get the length of the search object and handle a returned empty list.
 Finally the last implementation was just to use random.choice() which essentially avoids one-off errors altogether.

+## Known Issues
+### Tweet Relevancy
+Not every tweet obtained is actually relevant to the actual food.
+Instead it might be a retweet to someone talking about that food, lambasting that particular food or may just be completely irrelevant altogether because its just in their twitter handle.
+A solution, given more time, would be to generate a list of extremely specific search terms about the tweet.
+Additionally, another approach would be to implement some kind of machine learning to get a desired tweet.